Neutrinos

 though to them the Universe is only mostly transparent.
 There’s

 a very little chance they’ll interact with matter.
-If you have
+If you

-through you right now!
+are passing through you right now!

 That